leafo/scssphp/docs/index.md

 echo $scss->compile('{% raw %}@{% endraw %}import "vanilla.css";');
 {% endhighlight %}

+A list of the compiled files (both the primary file and its imports) can be retrieved using the `getParsedFiles` method.

+* `getParsedFiles()` returns an associative array where the keys are the file names and the values are the corresponding file's last-modified timestamp.

 ### Preset Variables

 You can set variables before compilation by using the `setVariables($vars)`